enkidevs/curriculum/Web/HTML/media/video.md

 </video>
 ```

-In the example above we have added a video player of a 160 to 160 pixel size with a video called `time-lapse` of type `.mp4`.
+In the example above we have added a video player of a 160 to 160-pixel size with a video called `time-lapse` of type `.mp4`.
 The paragraph part is to provide fallback content for users that do not have browsers that support HTML5 video.

 You can add one or more subtitles to your videos and set a default one via the `<track>` element.
 ```